DebugPrivilege/InsightEngineering/Coding Fundamentals/Section 8: Memory Allocation/README.md

 }
 ```

-- **Memory Overwrite:** When you overwrite the only pointer to a memory block, that memory becomes inaccessible and you can't free it anymore.
-This causes a memory leak.
+- **Dangling Pointer**

-The memory leak occurs because we overwrite the **`filename`** pointer with a **new value** before freeing the originally allocated memory block.
-This means that we lose the reference to the original block of memory, making it impossible to free.
+This memory leak has occurred because we allocated a block of memory for the **`filename`** variable.
+However, before freeing that memory, we redirected the **`filename`** pointer to another string, creating a dangling pointer.
+We lost our reference to the initially allocated memory, making it impossible for us to release it back to the system.

 ```c
 #include <windows.h>